Two doctors talk about what ovarian cancer pelvic pain and that from irritable bowel syndrome are like.

 Pelvic pain can be caused by ovarian cancer.
 It can also be caused by IBS.
 Do they feel alike?
 What are the differences?

 Let’s first start with the pelvic pain from ovarian cancer.
-For this I consulted with Teresa P. Diaz-Montes, MD, of the Gynecologic Oncology Center at Mercy Medical Center, Baltimore, MD.
+For this topic is Teresa P. Diaz-Montes, MD, of the Gynecologic Oncology Center at Mercy Medical Center, Baltimore, MD.

 Dr. Diaz-Montes first notes that the pelvic pain is usually local to the pelvis: the lower abdominal area, beneath the belly button.